 Like other types of lawsuits, wrongful death cases have a statute of limitations.
 This means that you can’t wait if you want to pursue legal action after losing a loved one in an auto accident.
 In Minnesota, wrongful death cases must be pursued within three years of the death of a loved one.
 Waiting longer than three years is risky — the courts may refuse to hear the case.
 And then the surviving family members cannot get the compensation to which they are entitled.

 Sometimes families don’t like the idea of taking another person to court after an auto accident.
 They don’t want to pursue legal action based off of the accidental nature of the crash.
 That is understandable.

 However, without pursuing a wrongful death lawsuit, families are forced to pay mounting medical and funeral expenses on their own — which in many cases they are not prepared for.
 A wrongful death case can help families access financial resources needed to pay these large bills, and make ends meet in households with a lost income.

 When taking a wrongful death case to court, the guilt of the defendant must be proven by the plaintiff.
 They must show that the defendant’s actions behind the wheel, or lack of actions, directly caused the crash which resulted in the death of their loved one.
 They must also show that the loss of their loved one resulted in expenses and other losses in their lives, such as a loss of care, companionship, and more.

 These losses can be tricky to quantify.
 And proving the negligence of the other driver is also difficult.
 Fortunately, grieving families do not have to go it alone.
-Personal injury lawyers handle many wrongful death cases each year, and they know what it takes to get you your rightful compensation.
+Our Bloomington personal injury lawyers handle many wrongful death cases each year, and they know what it takes to get you your rightful compensation.